collorg/halfORM/README.md

 insert_many(persons)
 ```

+Notice:
-Note: half_orm works in autocommit mode by default.
+- half_orm works in autocommit mode by default.
+- if "Lagaffe" was already inserted, none of the data would be
+inserted by insert_many.

 ### Select
 The ```select``` is a generator.
 It returns all the datas in the relation that match the constraint set on the Relation object.